Dnawrkshp/NetCheatPS3/README.txt

 	Make sure to add the ps3tmapi_net.dll to the /bin/x86/Debug folder

 Run:
-	Find the ps3tmapi_net.dll somewhere on the web, or move it from ?:\Program Files\SN Systems\PS3\bin, and put it in the same directory as NetCheat PS3
+	If you want to use the ps3tmapi_net.dll, just install the ProDG TM v420.1.14.7 If you want to use the CCAPI.dll, place it in the same directory (comes with NC) In the options form check what API you'd like to use once setup

 Tips:
 	Double click a code to toggle constant write